-- Heat a skillet to medium and add 1 tbsp coconut olive.
-Brown the meatballs on all sides and add to the crockpot.
+- Heat a skillet to medium and add 1 Tablespoon coconut oil.
+Brown the meatballs on all sides and add to the crock pot.
 This took two batches.

 - Sprinkle the sliced red bell pepper on top of the meatballs and pour pasta sauce and diced tomatoes on top.